Juventus defender Rugani tests positive for coronavirus | Goal.com

 The Italy international was however on the bench for Juve just days ago when the club beat Inter 2-0 behind closed doors.

-Confirmation of Rugani's condition comes just days after Serie A was put on hold until at least April with his club now committed to following proper protocol.
+Confirmation of Rugani's condition comes after Serie A was put on hold until at least April with his club now committed to following proper quarantine protocol.

 "The footballer Daniele Rugani has tested positive for Coronavirus-COVID-19 and is currently asymptomatic," Juventus said in a club statement.